Deniz-Eren/soft-router/README.md

     sudo update-rc.d qemu-pfsense enable

 You may need to reboot at this stage.
-When your system comes back up check '/var/log/syslog' to see if qemu instances started without issues.
+When your system comes back up check `/var/log/syslog` to see if qemu instances started without issues.
 You can also use 'htop' to check the active running processes.
-In this example, with the N100 running QEmu with 4 cores, 'htop' shows 4 instances of 'qemu-system-x86_64'.
+In this example, with the N100 running QEmu with 4 cores, `htop` shows 4 instances of `qemu-system-x86_64`.

 ## Improve Booting Up Time

-Copy 'ubuntu/etc/netplan/99_config.yaml' to '/etc/netplan/' path on your server and run:
+Copy `ubuntu/etc/netplan/99_config.yaml` to `/etc/netplan/` path on your server and run:

     sudo chmod 600 ubuntu/etc/netplan/99_config.yaml
     sudo netplan apply

-This added the 'optional: true' to all but the first ETH0 device, which speeds up the boot time.
+This added the `optional: true` to all but the first ETH0 device, which speeds up the boot time.

 You can check the booting up time analysis with the command: